Chuck Robb: Governor of Virginia

-U.S. Senate
+United States Senator

 Robb later served as a Democratic member of the United States Senate from 1989 until 2001.
 Robb was elected in 1988, defeating Maurice Dawkins with 71% of the vote.
 Robb ranked annually as one of the most ideologically centrist senators and often acted as a bridge between Democratic and Republican members, as he preferred background deal-making to legislative limelight.
 His fellow Democrats removed him from the Budget Committee for advocating deeper cuts in federal spending.

 In 1991, he was one of a handful of Democratic senators to support authorizing the use of force to expel Iraqi forces from Kuwait.
-The same year, he was one of seven Southern Democrats who voted to confirm the nomination of Clarence Thomas to the U.S. Supreme Court in a 52 to 48 vote, the narrowest margin of approval in more than a century.
+The same year, he was one of eleven Democrats who voted to confirm the nomination of Clarence Thomas to the U.S. Supreme Court in a 52 to 48 vote, the narrowest margin of approval in more than a century.
 In 1992, he was chairman of the Democratic Senatorial Campaign Committee, and during his term, the DSCC raised record amounts of funding to elect seven new Democrats to the Senate.
 The Democratic victory included the election of four new female senators and the re-election of a fifth in what was called The Year of the Woman.

 Robb was more liberal on social issues.
 He voted for the Federal Assault Weapons Ban and against the execution of minors.
 He was opposed to a constitutional amendment to ban flag burning.
 In 1993, he supported Bill Clinton's proposal to adopt the don't ask, don't tell policy on homosexuals in the armed forces.
 Three years later, Robb was the only senator from a Southern state to oppose the Defense of Marriage Act.
 In stating his opposition to the bill, which his friends and supporters urged him to support, he said the following, "I feel very strongly that this legislation is wrong.
 Despite its name, the Defense of Marriage Act does not defend marriage against some imminent, crippling effect.
 Although we have made huge strides in the struggle against discrimination based on gender, race, and religion, it is more difficult to see beyond our differences regarding sexual orientation.
 The fact that our hearts don't speak in the same way is not cause or justification to discriminate."
 Some have speculated that his position on gay rights, along with his positions on other hot-button issues like abortion, alienated the generally conservative voters of Virginia and contributed to his eventual defeat.